Tom Watson is the latest to want answers on the PGA Tour’s deal with Saudi backers of LIV

 Meanwhile, Sen. Richard Blumenthal, D-Conn., suggested Sunday that congressional hearings could be held within weeks.

 Blumenthal is chair of the Permanent Subcommittee on Investigations.
-He said on CBS’s “Face the Nation” the subcommittee wants facts on what into the deal and who was behind it and details on the structure and governance of the new company.
+He said on CBS’s “Face the Nation” the subcommittee wants facts on what went into the deal and who was behind it and details on the structure and governance of the new company.

 “There are very, very few details,” Blumenthal said.
 “But remember, what we have here is essentially a repressive, autocratic foreign government taking control over an iconic, cherished American institution for the clear purpose of cleansing its public image,” he said.